opportus/object-mapper/README.md

 #### Custom automatic mapping

-The default `PathFinding` presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
+The default `PathFinding` behavior presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
 However, you may want to automatically map *source* and *target* not complying with this particular